-Depreciation expense of \$545,898 was charged to governmental activities.
-Depreciation expense was not allocated to specific functions as their capital assets essentially serve all functions.
+Depreciation expense and amortization expense of \$342,047 was charged to governmental activities.
+Depreciation expense and amortization expenses were not allocated to specific functions as their capital assets essentially serve all functions.

 Long-term Debt and Liabilities - Defeased Debt - Direct Borrowings